oye-ahmad/Boustrophedon-Coverage-Algorithm-with-obstacles/README.md

 4. The project's path-plotting component converts the actual GPS trajectory to local East-North coordinates and generates the planned-versus-actual coverage plot.

 5. Fields2Cover provides an example of modern coverage-planning systems combining decomposition, route optimization, and coverage planning, illustrating directions for future optimization work.

+Now this same concept will be applied to multiple UAVs